 In other words, a given computational logic system should be able to take the internal representation of the "proof evidence" that it has built and output essentially that structure as the proof certificate.
-Thus, this one proof certificate format should be usable to encode natural deduction proofs, tableau proofs, and resolution refutations, to name a few.
-Thus, if a system builds a proof using a resolution refutation, it should be possible to output a certificate that contains an object that is roughly isomorphic to the retained refutation.
+This one proof certificate format should be be able to encode natural deduction proofs, tableau proofs, and resolution refutations, to name a few.
+Thus, if a system builds a proof using a resolution refutation, it should be possible to output a certificate that contains an object that is roughly isomorphic to that refutation.

 A theorem prover is said to satisfy the "de Bruijn criterion" if that prover produces a proof object that can be checked by a simple checker [8].
-Desiderata $\mathbf{D1}$ and $\mathbf{D2}$ together imply a "global" version of the de Bruijn criterion: if every theorem prover can output a proper proof certificate, then any prover can trust any other prover simply by using its own trusted checker.
-The tension between "simplicity" of the checker ($\mathbf{D1}$) and the "flexibility" of the certificates ($\mathbf{D2}$) is clearly a challenge to address.
+Desiderata D1 and D2 together imply a "global" version of the de Bruijn criterion: if every theorem prover can output a proper proof certificate, then any prover can trust any other prover simply by using a trusted checker.
+The tension between "simplicity" of the checker (D1) and the "flexibility" of the certificates (D2) is clearly a challenge to address.
 Section 5.1 briefly describes an approach to addressing this tension by identifying "macro" and "micro" inference rules and the rules that allow micro rules to be assembled into macro rules.